 Solidarity group for implementation of RTE in UP

 M: 9415022772 (Arundhati Dhuru) M:8756222696(Alok)

-Asha Parivar and Socialist Party (India) needs your help with “UP govt must implement Right to Education (RTE) Act in totality.
+Bobby Ramakant needs your help with “UP govt must implement Right to Education (RTE) Act in totality.
 It should start with ordering CMS to admit 31 poor student who where denied admission.
 Your support counts!”.
-Join Asha Parivar and and 429 supporters today.
+Join Bobby and 427 supporters today.